FAIRplus/the-fair-cookbook/content/recipes/introduction/dpia.md

 what had been, for a long time, an unregulated space.

 What does the GDPR regulation imply for the research practice and why does it matter for healthcare research?

 The regulation means that, prior to conducting any data processing involving human personal information, a **Data Protection Impact Assessment (DPIA)** needs to be carried out.

 In the event that the intended data processing includes data provided by a third party, then the use of this data is dependent on the data access and data use conditions, established by a DPIA formulated by that third party.

-Failure to generate a GDPR-compliant DPIA or adhere to conditions imposed by a third party may result in legal actions for breaching the regulation.
+Failure to generate a GDPR-compliant DPIA or adhere to condition(s) imposed by a third party may result in legal actions for breaching the regulation.

 In the following sections, we will examine the key steps to consider when generating a DPIA and